runtimeverification/evm-semantics/evm.md

 -   `#next` takes one step in the execution cycle (loads and attempts to execute a single opcode).
 -   `#execute` calls `#next` until the program counter is not pointing at an opcode anymore.
+-   `#execTo` executes until the next opcode is one of the specified ones.

 ```{.k .uiuck .rvk}
     syntax InternalOp ::= "#next"